The Greatest Passover and the Fall of a Goated King — Modern Paraphrase | nocap.bible

 "Put the holy ark back in the house that Solomon the son of David built.
 You don't need to carry it on your shoulders anymore.
 Now serve the Lord your God and His people Israel.
 Organize yourselves by your family divisions — follow the instructions David and Solomon wrote down.
 Stand in the Holy Place according to the groups of your brothers.
 Slaughter the Passover lamb, consecrate yourselves, and prepare everything for the people — exactly how the Lord commanded through Moses."

 Josiah wasn't winging this.
-He went back to the original instructions — David's writings, Solomon's documents, the word of the Lord through Moses — and followed the blueprint to the letter.
+He went back to the original instructions — writings, documents, the word of the Lord through Moses — and followed the blueprint to the letter.
 That's what real leadership looks like: not making it up as you go, but going back to the source. 📜

 The Offering Was INSANE 🐑

-Here's where the numbers get absolutely wild.
-Josiah personally contributed 30,000 lambs and young goats plus 3,000 bulls from his own possessions.
+Here's where the numbers get absolutely wild. personally contributed 30,000 lambs and young goats plus 3,000 bulls from his own possessions.
 Out of his own pocket.
 The king funded the whole thing for the people.

 That's over 38,000 animals total.
 Josiah didn't just organize a Passover — he funded the most generous one in living memory.
 When the king leads with that level of commitment, everyone else steps up too.
 Elite generosity is contagious. 💯